Cesca7479/CC3501-TableTennis/README.md

 This is a program that uses RP2040 code for the CC3501 product created by **Francesca Adcock, Keya Wong** and **Jamie White.**

 The product is a **Table Tennis Referee Robot,** which automatically adjudicates casual and professional table tennis matches in order to avoid player disputes.
-The system automatically adjudicates table tennis matches by combining piezoelectric bounce sensing, camera-based ball tracking, Bluetooth communication, and automated scoring logic.
-The system provides instant feedback through multiple visual and auditory components to create a straightforward and responsive user experience.
-This is done through a digital display, buttons, buzzers, leds, dual axis motor movement, a physical hat ID system for game mode switching and result uploads to a wesbite.
+The system is made of 3 distinct subsystems:
+-	Automated scoring: vibration sensors and camera vision.
+-	Integrated UI: digital display, user buttons and a physical hat ID system.
+-	User feedback: buzzer, custom sounds, dual-axis movement, LED indicators and result streaming.

 ## System Overview